Death of Lt Cdr David Alan ‘Dan’ Nicholson RN

 Front Row: Dan Nicholson, Dusty Miller, the late Bruce Mackay, the late Richard Lowther and the late John Belchamber

 Dan was a big man in every sense.
-He had a fine naval career that included service as the First Lieutenant of a TON class minehunter in the 9th MCM Squadron based in Bahrain, Command of HMS KIRKLISTON, and exchange posts in Australia, the USA (where he was superseded by Martyn Holloway for whom he had been Best Man) and Canada (where he superseded Martyn).
+He had a fine naval career that included service as the First Lieutenant of HMS BRERETON in the 9th MCM Squadron based in Bahrain, First Lieutenant of HMS YARMOUTH, Command of HMS KIRKLISTON, and exchange posts in Australia, the USA (where he was superseded by Martyn Holloway for whom he had been Best Man) and Canada (where he superseded Martyn).
 He also served as MWTO (Minewarfare Training Officer) and DTO (Diving Training Officer) at HMS VERNON where he again superseded Martyn Holloway.

 Cdr Edward 'Jake' Linton BEM RAN was a founding member of the RAN CD branch as an AB and is the Patron of the RAN CD Association (RANCDA).
-He undertook his SD training at HMS ST GEORGE at Eastney (now Fraser Gunnery Range) and his CDO MW conversion course at HMS VERNON during the mid 1960s before completing a two-year exchange appointment in HMS AISNE.
+He undertook his SD (Special Duties) ex-lower deck officer training at HMS ST GEORGE at Eastney (now Fraser Gunnery Range) and his CDO MW conversion course at HMS VERNON during the mid 1960s before completing a two-year exchange appointment in the fleet destroyer HMS AISNE.
 He and Dan served together as exchange officers on the staff of COMINEWARCOM at Charleston, South Carolina in the mid-1970s and they worked together again when Dan had an exchange posting in Australia 1978-79.
-They have often visited each other since then (see entry for 15 May 06 in News Archive 14) of the old MCDOA website.
+They have often visited each other since then (see entry for 15 May 06 in News Archive 14 of the old MCDOA website).
 Read Jake's remarkable story in A Clearance Diving Experience in the website's Dit Box.

 In May 2006, Jake and his wife Anne visited the UK and were reunited with Dan and his wife Christine.